 Your new hot tub has our water purification system factory installed that will begin disinfecting your water instantly.
 CLEARRAY Water Purification System is exclusive technology utilizing natural ultraviolet technology to sanitize your water, disinfecting bacteria, viruses, and algae in portable hot tubs.
-The ultraviolet light otherwise known as UV-C or germicidal light inactivates the microorganisms by disrupting the DNA so that it cannot reproduct the power supply for the purification.

-microorganisms by disrupting the DNA so that it cannot reproduce and is considered lifeless.
-The ballast is the power supply for the purification system.
-The "Power On" (red color) indicating incoming power and the "Lamp On" (green color) indicating the system is properly working.
+The ultraviolet light otherwise known as UV-C or germicidal light inactivates the microorganisms by disrupting the DNA so that it cannot reproduce and is considered lifeless.
+The ballast is the power supply for the purification system; it has two LED indicator lights the green indicating incoming power flow and the red indicating the system is properly working.
 CLEARRAY is standard for all models.

 After a year the bulb must be replaced.
 A message will appear on the LCD display when the time allotted has expired.
-In order to clear the message, a new UV bulb needs to be installed and the timer must be reset (page 48).
+In order to clear the message, a new UV bulb needs to be installed and the timer must be reset (page 52).